wpify/custom-fields/README.md

 * PHP 7.3+ (we support only versions with security patches)
 * Google Chrome/Firefox (the library uses native input fields that only some browsers support)
-* WordPress 5.2 (the library requires React 16.8+ that was included in WordPress 5.2)
+* WordPress 5.3 (the library requires React 16.8+ that was included in WordPress 5.2 and Gutenberg editor included in WordPress 5.3)

 ### Development requirements